 The PALLAS-reactor is the successor to the Hoge Flux Reactor (High Flux Reactor or HFR).
-Early 2004, the current owner of the HFR, the Nuclear Research Group (NRG) initiated PALLAS with a group of companies and research institutes, namely Mallinckrodt Medical (currently Curium), Reactor Institute Delft (part of TU Delft), and the European Institute for Energy and Transport (JRC-IET).
+Early 2004, the current owner of the HFR, the Nuclear Research Group (NRG), initiated PALLAS together with a group of companies and research institutes, namely Mallinckrodt Medical (currently Curium), Reactor Institute Delft (part of TU Delft) and the European Institute for Energy and Transport (JRC-IET).
 NRG was involved in the initiative as project manager, worked on the further elaboration and implementation of the project and set up a dedicated project team in 2009.

 The high age of research reactors across the globe increases the risk of unplanned halts to production.
-This led to a global shortage of medical isotopes from 2007-2011.
+This problem led to a global shortage of medical isotopes from 2007-2011.
 In order to secure the supply of medical isotopes on a global scale, the Dutch government decided to replace the High Flux Reactor.
 The Ministry of Economics and the province of Noord-Holland granted PALLAS 80 million euros in the form of a loan to finance the first risky phase.

 With the establishment of the Foundation Preparation Pallas-reactor (December 16, 2013) the PALLAS project was incorporated in an independent entity.
 The Foundation is responsible for the successful completion of the first phase of the project: the design, tendering and licensing procedure.
 The Foundation is also responsible for attracting funding for the second phase: the construction and commissioning.

 Read the statutes (in Dutch) of the Foundation.